deepam-kapur/GiggleGig/docs/privacy-policy.md

 ## 7. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy, please contact us at contact@gigglegig.fun.

 ---